Skip to content

 audience: "chinmina:your-github-organization"

-This method enables the plugin in the agent environment hook, using a plugin version that has been downloaded in the agent bootstrap.
+This method enables the plugins in the agent environment hook, using plugin versions that have been downloaded in the agent bootstrap.

-This will enable the functionality to fetch GitHub token and authenticate via Chinmina Bridge on all builds running on the agent.
+This will enable the functionality to fetch GitHub tokens and authenticate via Chinmina Bridge on all builds running on the agent.

-If more control over activation of this feature is required, consider adding extra conditions as code to the environment hook.
-For example, it’s possible to enable the plugin based on the presence of an environment variable.
-Then it will be enabled in a consistent way for every pipeline that defines the environment variable in the pipeline settings.
+If more control over activation of this feature is required, add extra conditions as code to the environment hook.
+For example, enable the plugin based on the presence of an environment variable.
+This activates the plugin consistently for every pipeline that defines the environment variable in the pipeline settings.

-1. Alter the agent bootstrap hook to clone the plugin source to the agent so it can be activated by any step.
+1. Alter the agent bootstrap hook to clone both plugin sources to the agent so they can be activated by any step.

 Terminal window